Marcus Morris (publisher): Early life

 Born in Preston, Lancashire, the son of a clergyman, Morris grew up in Southport.
-He attended Dean Close School in Cheltenham, before reading Classics at Brasenose College, Oxford University on an ecclesiastical scholarship, then theology at Wycliffe Hall.
+He attended Dean Close School in Cheltenham, before reading Classics at Brasenose College, Oxford on an ecclesiastical scholarship, then theology at Wycliffe Hall, Oxford.

 Career

-Morris was ordained deacon in Liverpool in 1939, and priest in 1940.
+Morris was ordained deacon of the Church of England in Liverpool in 1939, and priest in 1940.

-After a chaplaincy in the RAF and postings in Great Yarmouth, Norfolk and Weeley, Essex, he became vicar of St James' Church, Birkdale, in 1945, where he published a magazine, The Anvil, which contained illustrations and design by Frank Hampson, articles by C. S. Lewis, Harold Macmillan, Dorothy L. Sayers and Chad Varah, and short stories for children by Geoffrey Trease, and circulated far beyond his parish, although it did not sell well and put Morris in considerable debt.
+After a chaplaincy in the RAF and postings in Great Yarmouth, Norfolk, and Weeley, Essex, he became vicar of St James' Church, Birkdale, Lancashire, in 1945, where he published a magazine, The Anvil, which contained illustrations and design by Frank Hampson, articles by C. S. Lewis, Harold Macmillan, Dorothy L. Sayers and Chad Varah, and short stories for children by Geoffrey Trease, and circulated far beyond his parish, although it did not sell well and put Morris in considerable debt.

 In 1948 Morris and Chad Varah were part of a group of diocesan editors who formed the Society of Christian Publicity, which took over publishing The Anvil.
 At its inaugural meeting Morris spoke about the kinds of periodical the Church should be publishing, including a "strip-cartoon magazine for children".
 In February 1949 he wrote an article for the Sunday Dispatch entitled "Comics that bring Horror into the Nursery", in which he decried the violence and sensationalism of American crime and horror comics and their effects on British children, after which he and Hampson set out to produce a more wholesome, uplifting alternative.
 They devised a proposed strip for the Sunday Empire News called Lex Christian, about the adventures of a brave inner-city parson, but it fell through after the paper's editor died.
 They turned their attention to creating a new weekly comic, entitled the Eagle.
 Hampson and fellow artist Harold Johns put together a series of dummies, and Morris presented them to various publishers, of whom Hulton Press agreed to publish it.
 The first issue proper went on sale on 14 April 1950.